Setting the Record Straight

 Hoodoo: 1) Possible corruption of the term Voodoo (Vodu, Vudu, Voudou, etc.); 2) a sorcerous practice whose origins has roots in the Congo; 3) a folk practice using folklore, charms, and varying degrees of pseudo-spiritual goods such as sold by mail order curio houses from the early 20th century; 4) a practice that borrows elements from necromancy, spiritualism, root-working, Christianity and Native American shamanism, among other sources.

-Obeah: A tradition of Caribbean Witchcraft that has origins among the Ashanti tribes of Africa.
-These Africans were deposited as slaves in Trinidad and Jamaica durign the slave trade days.
+Obeah: A tradition of Caribbean Witchcraft working with the dead that has origins among the Ashanti tribes of Africa.
+These Africans were deposited as slaves in Trinidad and Jamaica during the slave trade days.

 Witchcraft as practiced in the Caribbean should NOT be confused with the Indo-European Pagan practices of Wicca.
 The former is considered diabolical and evil by islanders whereas the latter is considered to be earth centered and more of a positive nature.
 Furthermore, Caribbean Witches are not known to be compassionate and their truck with evil is usually thru various venefica and malefica performed on their victims.